jtombo45/Learn-React-SoloLearn/Intro To React/README.md

 ## Contact Manager
 ![alt text](image-3.png)
-- Base off the mockup it make sense to have two components
+- Based on the mockup, it makes sense to have two components
   - AddPersonForm: a form with the text field and Add button.
   - PeopleList: a list of contacts.
 ```